 UNIFYING THE DESIGN PROCESS

 SchuF had foreseen the challenge of bringing together separate design centers as each site had its own processes and habits.
-“We had situations where we had two files and ordered castings from the old drawing and suffered the immediate cost associated,” states Walsh.
-“I thought all we needed was a central location to start to share and access files.
+“We had situations where we had two documents and ordered castings from the old drawing and suffered the immediate cost associated,” states Walsh.
+“I thought all we needed was a central location to start to share and access documents.
 But when we implemented Adept, it exposed a lot of shortcomings in our design process.
 So we put a lot of work into unifying all the disparate design processes and standards across the multiple sites.
 The positive outcome is that we’re not seeing the same file management problems anymore.”

 ADEPT GETS 3D DATA UNDER CONTROL